 ISO/DIS 19107, Geographic information – Spatial schema (Draft – June 2018)

-Introduction
+Introduction [ALL – Comments]

 The S-100 GML profile defines the core GML components that shall be used in GML encodings for S-100 data products.
 This profile defines a restricted subset of XML and GML types that excludes GML features not required by S-100 GML datasets.
-This profile of GML is contained in a single file and reduces the complexity of the full GML encoding to a more manageable level A separate XML schema defines common elements and types needed for all S-100 datasets encoding feature-based information.
+The profile of GML is contained in multiple Schema files and reduces the complexity of the full GML encoding to a more manageable level Part of the schema defines common elements and types needed for all S-100 datasets encoding feature-based information.

 General concepts